 The policy context is, however, now understood to be much more complex than had been previously recognized.
 The earlier literature on the "policy-implementation gap" (Gunn 1978) has been supplemented in recent years by complex systems thinking informed by notions of unpredictability, nonlinearity, and adaptability (Braithwaite et al. 2018).
-Here the factors that shape and influence implementation are seen to be complex, multifaceted and multileveled with public policies invariably
+Here the factors that shape and influence implementation are seen to be complex, multifaceted and multileveled with public policies invariably resembling "wicked problems" that are resistant to change, have multiple possible causes, and with potential solutions that vary in place and time according to local context (Rittel and Webber 1973).

-CONTACT Bob Hudson 🖾 bobhudson1973@gmail.com 🖻 Centre for Health Services Studies, University of Kent, Canterbury, CT2 7NF, UK.
+CONTACT Bob Hudson bobhudson1973@qmail.com Control for Health Services Studies, University of Kent, Canterbury, CT2 7NF, UK.